 Below you can see the D5200 and D5100 sensor size comparison.

-Nikon D5200 and Nikon D5100 have almost the same sensor size so none of them has any significant advantage over other in this area.
+Nikon D5200 and Nikon D5100 have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.